Iftekharul-Islam-99/Captsone-1-java/README.md

 ## Use

-This can be used by companies that work with large volumes of projects or a large volume of projects simultaniously and wish to store and have easy access to all the information on each project.
-This is also a conveniant way of data storage as it can easily be updated and modified and new methods can easily be added to modify/interpret the data at any time.
+This can be used by companies that work with large volumes of projects or a large volume of projects simultaneously and wish to store and have easy access to all the information on each project.
+This is also a convenient way of data storage as it can easily be updated and modified, and new methods can easily be added to modify/interpret the data at any time.

 ## Instruction